-Pharmaceutical research and the prescription of medications for what ails a patient is big business in the United States.
+Pharmaceutical research and the prescription of medications for what ails a patient is a big business in the United States.
 Each year millions of Americans suffering from a variety of conditions are prescribed drugs to treat what ails them.
-While they help many of them recover from an illness or manage a chronic health condition, you may wonder what role your pharmacy plays it getting you information about unsafe medications.
+While they help many of them recover from an illness or manage a chronic health condition, you may wonder what role your pharmacy plays in getting you information about unsafe medications.

 Types of recalls that exist

 When it comes to recalls, the Food and Drug Administration (FDA) has three classes of them.

 A Class I recall is the most serious of all.
 Any patient that uses a medication of this sort has a reasonable risk of being left with serious health problems or being killed.

 Class II recalled medications have the potential of causing health consequences that are either medically reversible or temporary.
 They have a remote possibility of putting an individual’s health in serious danger.

 An individual who takes a Class III recalled medication has a limited risk of suffering adverse health consequences by doing so.